Introduction

 Proof:

-formulation belongs to the spectral theory of self-adjoint operators.
+real.
+The general formulation of this fact belongs to the spectral theory of self-adjoint

 Insight: Spectral Geometry of an Interval

-of a rod fixed at both ends — the same modes that govern a vibrating string of length \(L\)
+a rod fixed at both ends.
+They are the same modes that govern a vibrating string of length

-"spatial frequency squared" of the mode: higher modes oscillate more rapidly and, as we
+the "spatial frequency squared" of the mode.
+Higher modes oscillate more rapidly and, as we

 spectral graph theory